 8. PCOS Needs Ongoing Care Even After Treatment

 Even after you treat your PCOS, you will always be susceptible to insulin resistance.
-Because women with PCOS display fundamental changes in their pancreas, they will always struggle with regulating and processing insulin.
-This doesn’t change when you’re pregnant, nor does it change when you’ve hit menopause.
+Because PCOS patients display fundamental changes in their pancreas, they will always struggle with regulating and processing insulin.
+This fact doesn’t change when you’re pregnant, nor does it change when you’ve hit menopause.
 Your PCOS symptoms do improve some post menopause, but your insulin resistance will not disappear overnight.
 The only way to keep insulin and hormone levels in check is to follow a healthy PCOS diet and lifestyle for life.

 9. Acne Should Always Be Considered As An Early Warning Sign